StrongLoop-Evangelists/loopback-jeopardy-mongo-bluemix/README.md

 ### Create Your API

+##### Start Mongo
-1. Start Mongo locally and load your data into your local MongoDB.
+Start Mongo locally and load your data into your local MongoDB.
 (Your process will vary, but you could use something like `mongoimport  --db test --collection jeopardy --file JEOPARDY_QUESTIONS.txt`

-2. Time for LoopBack!
+##### Time for LoopBack!

 To create your LoopBack application, use
 `lb app jeopardy-mongo-api`